 The evening of 18 November saw the grand opening of the largely anticipated A Picture of Health Pop-up Exhibition at Elephant West.
-A refreshing mix of individuals from a range of disciplines across science and art gathered to view the culmination of the collaborative project between the MRC London Institute of Medical Sciences (LMS) and the University of Arts London, Central Saint Martins (UAL: CSM), specifically the Art and Science and Fine Art MAs.
+A refreshing mix of individuals from a range of disciplines across science and art gathered to view the culmination of the collaborative project between the MRC Laboratory of Medical Sciences (LMS) and the University of Arts London, Central Saint Martins (UAL: CSM), specifically the Art and Science and Fine Art MAs.

 Accompanied by some light snacks, post-work bubbles and an interactive booklet, guests were invited to explore the showcase at their own pace.
 Visitors also had the chance to watch a short screening of the exhibition trailer showing the process, including snippets from talks given by researchers Dr Enrique Castro-Sanchez, Dr Arturo Gonzalez-Izquierdo, Dr Claire Robertson, Dr Sibylle Ermler, Dr Harry Leitch and Professor Oliver Howes.

 Read all about the workshop that took place earlier in the year where the artists and researchers first came together to discuss the project here.
 You can also watch the A Picture Of Health trailer here.

 As the evening unfolded, the visitors familiarised themselves with the work.
 They gathered for a welcome from Dr Jenna Stevens-Smith, Head of Communications and Engagement (MRC LMS), followed by introductions to each piece of work by Lucy Brown, Engagement Project Manager (MRC LMS) with the artists themselves who spoke about the inspirations behind their creations and their collaborative processes.
 This gave everyone the chance to reflect on their first thoughts and interpretations of the exhibits and further understand the symbolism used by the artists.